What’s the Biggest Plane in the World? It Depends on How You Define It!

 3. Douglas C-133 Cargomaster: Historical Military Cargo Specialist (1956)

-Want something that can carry large cargo?
-The Douglas C-133 Cargomaster, though retired, was one of the first military cargo planes specifically designed to carry large military equipment, including ballistic missiles.
-Introduced in the 1950s, the C-133 was an essential part of the U.S. military’s logistics during the Cold War, paving the way for the development of modern military cargo aircraft like the C-5 Galaxy.
+Want something that can carry those oversized bags?
+A list of the biggest airplanes in the world is not complete without the Douglas C-133 Cargomaster, though retired, was one of the first military cargo planes specifically designed to carry large military equipment, including ballistic missiles.
+Introduced in the 1950s, the C-133 was an essential part of the U.S. military’s logistics during the Cold War.
+It paved the way for the development of modern military cargo aircraft like the C-5 Galaxy.

-The 2010 film Backlight features a long scene involving the C0133 Cargomaster.
+The 2010 film Backlight features a long scene involving the C-133 Cargomaster.

 Cargomaster at a Glance: